AllenChinodakufa/Paynow_Node_Js_Sdk/README.md

 ## Development

-Like this, if you found it helpful or follow me, it takes 1/10 nth of a second to do so, Honestly, you won't die, just click that button
+_**Like this :point_up: , if you found it helpful or follow me, it takes 1/10 nth of a second to do so, Honestly, you won't die, just click that button**_